 Now, we mentioned heat insulation as a good way to also soundproof the outside walls.
 However, this isn’t a simple process, and it’s quite costly, too.
 Do you live in a noisy neighborhood?

-Simply, you should do it if there’s any sound bothering your daily life.
+Simply, you should do it if you’re affected by sound pollution or if there’s any sound bothering your daily life.
 Most methods of soundproofing aren’t complicated at all, and you’ll have your peace before you know it.

 Know your wall